EC2 CPU hog

 CPU percentage

-It defines the CPU percentage value to be utilised on the EC2 instance.
-You can tune it using the CPU_LOAD
+CPU percentage value utilized on the EC2 instance.
+Tune it by using the CPU_LOAD environment variable.

 # CPU percentage to utilize